 As you may be aware, the Independent Police Conduct Authority (IPCA) has commenced an independent investigation and review (Review) of the policing of the occupation on and around Parliament grounds in Wellington during February and March 2022 (Protest).

-Details of the scope of the Review are available on the IPCA's website1 and you will note this scope includes Police planning and preparation of its response to the Protest.
-This includes staff selection, training, operational guidance, equipment, and technology provided to officers who policed the Protest.
+Details of the scope of the Review are available on the IPCA's website and you will note this scope includes equipment provided, decision-making processes, and operational execution including tactics used.